- Do usage restrictions apply to the plugin installed?

 Is it possible to try and test plugins?

 To try and test the plugins, we offer the possibility to order their demo versions for a period of 30 days from their order.
 If you are interested in this option, follow these instructions:

-- on the “Checkout” subpage, fill in the order and select the “Demo versions of plugins” payment method
+- on the “Checkout” page, fill in the order and select the “Demo versions of plugins” as payment method

 - after confirming and sending the order, you will receive an e-mail notification with the option to download and install plugins